sparna-git/Jurivoc/README.md

   - jurivoc_fre_ger.txt
   - jurivoc_fre_ita.txt
 - `--output` Result Directory (required)
-- `--log` Log Directory where the raw dataframes resulting from file parsing will be logged (optional)
+- `--log` (optional) Log Directory where the raw dataframes resulting from file parsing will be logged (optional).
+This directory will also contain a Turtle log of the graph before trying to retrieve the URIs from the previous version.
+- `--previousVersion` (optional) directory where the previous version of jurivoc will be read to fetch the previous URIs

 ## Notes